nedamohamadzadeh/GitHub-ForkRoster/README.md

 **Step #10 - Create a Pull Request**

-After confirming that your edits were successfully pushed to the fork on GitHub from your local cloned repository, open the <code>roster.md</code> file, then find and click on **Pull Requests** from the main menu.
+After confirming that your edits were successfully pushed to the fork on GitHub from your local cloned repository, open the <code>roster.md</code> file in **GitHub**, then find and click on **Pull Requests** from the main menu.
 Create a pull request by clicking the appropriate link.
-Look closely at the *Comparing Changes* screen as it is showing you a lot of important information including what changes you are proposing, along with the head (source of change) and base (recipient of change) repositories.
+Look closely at the *Comparing Changes* screen as it shows you a lot of important information including what changes you are proposing, along with the head (source of change) and base (recipient of change) repositories.
 Once you’re confident that all is in order, click the green **Create Pull Request** button, then enter some comments describing the changes you have made.
-The repository owner will receive notification of the pull request and have the option to ignore or merge your changes into the project.
+The repository owner will receive notification of your pull request and have the option to ignore or merge your changes into the project.
 You, too, will be alerted to the outcome of your request...check your GitHub messages!

 ### Submission